 The municipality is embarking on various LED projects with the aim of growing the economy through identifying and assisting various SMMEs within the municipality to be self-sustaining and create employment.
 In the past financial year, the municipality was able to assist local farmers through farming inputs (seeds, boreholes, fencing, fertilizers, water tanks, drips).
 The LED section continues to monitor and work with various local business within the LED forums to address issues around economic development in the municipality.
 The LED section plans to rejuvenate the tourism sector, trade and industry and agriculture sector for the municipality to attract employment and capital investment.
-Manokwe Cave, Mokwakwaila factor business center, operationalisation of Senopelwa Showground, Caravan Park are some of the plans the municipality will embark on in the 2023/24 financial year.
+Manokwe Cave, Resuscitation of Mokwakwaila youth brick project, Mokwakwaila factor business center, operationalisation of Senopelwa Showground, Caravan Park are some of the plans the municipality will embark on in the 2022/23 financial year.
 In terms of Tourism, the municipality plans to have tourism signage in all tourism establishment.